 - Sunscreen.
 Belize receives a lot of sun and is a country with warm temperatures.
 Make sure to bring reef-safe sunscreen if you plan to go into the ocean, especially if you’re visiting the Belize Barrier Reef.

 - Outlet adapter, if you’re not from the United States.
 Belize has the same outlet type as the United States (type A, which has two flat parallel pins).

 - Reusable water bottle.
 Belize’s tap water is safe to drink in some areas, but not all.
-Most hotels, restaurants and tours will provide filtered or bottled water.
 I brought my reusable, insulated water bottle, which kept my water cold for hours.